squareboat/security-guidelines/README.md

 29. Testing servers should always be behind HTTP auth
 30. Users having admin right must use a secure password.
 The application should not allow weak passwords for admins (Minimum 10 characters, mix of lowercase, uppercase and digits)
 31. Disable autocomplete on form fields expected to contain sensitive information (Example: Secret answers, PAN number etc.)
+32. Never display code errors on production
-32. Set common security headers like X-Frame-Options, X-XSS-Protection etc.
+33. Set common security headers like X-Frame-Options, X-XSS-Protection etc.

 * X-Frame-Options: 'SAMEORIGIN' in Rails by default - allow framing on same domain.
 Set it to 'DENY' to deny framing at all or 'ALLOWALL' if you want to allow framing for all website.
 * X-XSS-Protection: '1; mode=block' in Rails by default - use XSS Auditor and block page if XSS attack is detected.
 Set it to '0;' if you want to switch XSS Auditor off(useful if response contents scripts from request parameters)